brianadams2337/containerstore-demo/.changeset/five-steaks-turn.md

 '@scayle/storefront-boilerplate-nuxt': minor
 ---

-[Basket] Display voucher disclaimer on basket page.
+[Basket] Added a voucher disclaimer to the basket page.